Spiders: Brown Recluse and Black Widow

 The bite itself is apparently not painful to most victims at first, since the victims often report they were not aware of when the bite occurred.
 The symptoms associated with the bite can vary from person to person, and the following description may not fit every case.

 The first symptoms occur 2–6 hours after the bite.
 These symptoms are itching, swelling, and redness at the puncture site.
 A small, whitish area will surround the reddened area.
 A small, pimple-like structure will form soon after, followed by a blister.
 As the venom spreads, the wound site may become bluish or purplish due to a restricted blood flow and/or a destruction of red blood cells.
+The bite may become very painful.
 At some point in the process, a black scab—similar to a burned area—may form; this falls off in about 2 weeks and reveals an ulcerated wound.
 Healing is slow, and it may take 6–8 weeks or longer for the wound to heal completely.

 The sooner treatment is begun, the better; however, there is no agreement on the treatment regimen.
 Past treatments have included antibiotics and corticosteroids to treat infection and relieve inflammation, and surgical removal of damaged tissue.
 In some cases, the antibiotic dapsone has been used to treat these lesions.
 Whatever the case, brown recluse spider bites require a physician’s care.